SOM-0x3B1/TCoP-Reconquer/README.md

 - [1/4] The Traitor
 - [0/4] ???<br>

-EN: *"Do not forget, do not become the very thing you swore to destroy."*<br>
+EN: *"Remember, do not become the very thing you swore to destroy."*<br>
 HU: *"Ne feledd, ne válj azzá, amit el kell pusztítanod!"*

 ## Info